 Choosing a new acoustic guitar isn’t really rocket science.
 In fact, it can be pretty exciting!
 The first step is easy: think about what you need the guitar for.
 Depending on whether it’s for jamming, recording, or collecting, you can easily narrow down to the type of guitar you should buy:

 Choosing an acoustic or acoustic-electric guitar is a vital decision.
-The only real difference between the two is that an acoustic-electric guitar contains an electronic pickup system that allows you to plug into an amplifier or PA system so you can amplify your acoustic sound.
-This makes the guitar very useful since many guitarists love plugging their instruments into audio interfaces for recordings.
+The only real difference between the two is that: an acoustic-electric guitar contains an electronic pickup system.
+Which allows you to plug into an amplifier or PA system so you can amplify your acoustic sound.
+This makes the guitar very useful.
+Many guitarists love plugging their instruments into audio interfaces for recordings.

 What to Look for in the Right Guitar?

 Also Read: 10 Best Hello Kitty Karaoke Machines